-- Giants are indications you have reached your destination.
+- Giants are indications that you have reached your destination.

 - Giants guard the king’s treasure.

 You will always act like the person you think you are.
-Those called to spy out the Promised Land saw the giants bigger than Jehovah.
-They had been set free from Egyptian slavery, but slavery was still in them.
-“As a man thinketh in his heart so is he.”
+Those called to spy out the Promised Land saw giants bigger than Jehovah.
+They had been set free from Egyptian slavery, but slavery was still with them.
+"As a man thinketh in his heart, so is he."
 Like you, David was different.
 He wasn’t like everyone else.
 He saw Jehovah as bigger than any giant.
-He said, “Who is this uncircumcised Philistine?”
+He said, "Who is this uncircumcised Philistine?"
 This Philistine has no covenant with Jehovah.

 As already said, how you see yourself is important because you will always act like the person you think you are.
 Giants are not your problem.
 Christ is bigger than any giant.
-“The people that do know their God shall be strong, and do exploits” (Daniel 11:32).
+"The people that know their God shall be strong and do exploits" (Daniel 11:32).

 © Your partner,